Make a Paper Sphere! Fun party decorations or beautiful home decor. An easy DIY craft tutorial idea perfect for any theme or event.

 Hang with a piece of ribbon or fishing line.

 I hung it the corner of our family room where the kid’s computer sits.
-There is something so satisfying a about finishing something that gave you such a hard time.
+There is something so satisfying about finishing something that gave you such a hard time.
 It makes you appreciate it even more!